viploves/employee-management/README.md

 ## Excel File Format

 The Excel file should have the following columns in the first sheet:
-- Column A: Employee ID
+- Column A: Id
-- Column B: First Name
+- Column B: firstName
-- Column C: Last Name
+- Column C: lastName
-- Column D: Salary
+- Column D: salary
-- Column E: Manager ID
+- Column E: managerId

 The first row should contain headers and will be skipped during processing.